The best lip scrubs for that picture perfect pout

 Image: Courtesy Look Fantastic

-This cherry-scented lip scrub exfoliates the flaky and dry skin of lips to reveal a plump and juicy pout underneath.
+This cherry-scented lip scrub exfoliates the flaky and dry lip skin to reveal a plump and juicy pout underneath.
 It’s formulated with a potent blend of coffee, ethically-sourced beeswax and raw sugar that together ensure healthy and soft lips.
 It is free for phthalates, parabens and PEGs.

 Image: Courtesy Sephora